Mutual Divorce Mutual Divorce

 How Much Time Does It Take to Get Final Divorce By Way Of Mutual Consent?

-The time it takes to get a final divorce by way of mutual consent in India typically varies from six to eighteen months.
+The time it takes to get a final divorce by way of mutual divorce in India typically varies from six to eighteen months.
 This is because the court requires a cooling-off period of six months between the filing of the petition and the first motion, and another six months between the first and second motions.
 During this time, the parties are free to withdraw their consent to the divorce.

 However, there are some cases where the court may grant a divorce without a cooling-off period.
 These cases typically involve exceptional circumstances, such as if one of the parties is suffering from a serious illness or if there is a threat to the life of one of the parties.